ChainSafe/forest/documentation/src/developer_documentation/local_actions.md

 ## Uploading/downloading artifacts

-If your job use one of those actions, you can support it with the `--artifact-server-path <temporary-path`.
+If your job uses one of those actions, you can support it with the `--artifact-server-path <temporary-path`.
 Make sure the directory is created before running the job.